lakejs/lake-docs/guide/plugin.md

 editor.render();
 ```

 ## Playground

-You can visit [CodeSandbox](https://codesandbox.io/embed/s2wjyf?module=/src/index.js) to try the `helloWorld` plugin.
+The code above is available on CodeSandbox, You can visit the [plugin example](https://codesandbox.io/embed/s2wjyf?module=/src/index.js) there to try out the `helloWorld` plugin.